robertovicario/Learning-QRM/args/2_Sig_Sixma_Philosophy.md

   - Assigning accountability for sustaining improvements.
   - Developing standard operating procedures.
   - Providing training and implementing checklists or reviews to ensure consistency.

-Six Sigma, through the DMAIC methodology, provides a structured approach for problem-solving and process improvement, ensuring sustained quality and performance enhancement in organizations.